 Make-up Policy: No make-up quizzes or tests will be offered.
-Since the lowest quiz grade is dropped, you may miss one quiz and still earn full credit in the course.
+Since the lowest 2 quiz grades are dropped, you may miss up to 2 quizzes and still earn full credit in the course.
 Since up to 1 test score can be replaced by your grade on the final exam, you may miss 1 test and still earn full credit in the course.
 In exceptional cases, students may be excused from quizzes or tests.
 The instructor will generally need thorough documentation to excuse you from a quiz or test.
 Students with valid reasons for missing a test should contact the instructor as soon as possible and appropriate arrangements will be made on a case by case basis.